zkat/pattycake/README.md

 it doesn't need to be a subclass of `Array` -- the `length` property will be used for destructuring, along with any numerical keys.

+Arbitrary [extractors](#extractors) can be used with Array matchers, as long as they return Array-like values.

 See also: [bikeshed on array rest params](#unbound-array-rest).

 ##### Example